 On February 14, 2019, Indivior terminated the development of their selected compound, ADX71441.
 Separately, Indivior funds research at the Group, based on a research plan to be mutually agreed between the parties, to discover novel GABAB PAM compounds.
 These future novel GABAB PAM compounds, if selected by Indivior, become licensed compounds.
 The Group agreed with Indivior to an initial research term of two years, which can be extended by twelve month increments and a minimum annual funding of USD 2 million for the Group's R&D costs incurred.
 R&D costs are calculated based on the costs incurred in accordance with the contract.
 Following Indivior's selection of one newly identified compound, the Group has the right to also select one additional newly identified compound.
 The Group is responsible for the funding of all development and commercialization costs of its selected compounds and Indivior has no rights to the Group's selected compounds.
 The initial two-year research term was expected to run from May 2018 to April 2020.
 In 2019, Indivior agreed to an additional research funding of USD 1.6 million, for the research period.
 On October 30, 2020, the research term was extended until June 30, 2021 and Indivior agreed to additional research funding of USD 2.8 million.
 Effective May 1, 2021, the research term was extended until July 31, 2022 and Indivior agreed additional research funding of CHF 3.7 million, of which CHF 2.7 million has been paid to the Group and CHF 1.0 million paid directly by Indivior to third party suppliers that are supporting the funded research program.
 In August 2022, the research agreement was extended until March 31, 2023 and Indivior agreed to additional research funding of CHF 0.85 million.
 The reserved indications, where Addex retains exclusive rights to develop its own independent GABAB PAM program, have also been expanded to include chronic cough.
 Effective November 1, 2022, the research term was extended until June 30, 2023 and Indivior agreed to additional research funding of CHF 0.95 million.
+At the end of the first half of 2023, Indivior agreed to extend the research contract for one year terminating on June 30, 2024 and provide additional funding.

-For the three-month period ended March 31, 2023, the Group recognized CHF 0.5 million as revenue (For the threemonth period ended March 31, 2022: CHF 0.2 million) and recorded a combined amount of CHF 0.4 million in contract asset and trade receivable as of March 31, 2023 (December 31, 2022: CHF 0.4 million).
+For the three-month and six-month periods ended June 30, 2023, the Group recognized CHF 0.6 million and CHF 1.1 million as revenue (For the three-month and the six-month periods ended June 30, 2022, CHF 0.2 million and CHF 0.4 million, respectively) and recorded a combined amount of CHF 0.4 million in contract asset and trade receivable as of June 30, 2023 (December 31, 2022: CHF 0.4 million).